xiaofeng94/SAS-Det/README.md

 <details>
 <summary>
-Evaluation without the SAF Head,
+Evaluation without the SAF Head (baseline in the paper),
 </summary>

 ```bash